 We know that diabetes is one of the most common pathways to get to neuropathy.
 The path that it takes is through peripheral arterial disease.
 Diabetes causes the narrowing of the micro-and macro-arteries.
 That narrowing, and the decrease in blood flow is what leads to ischemia (meaning low blood flow) of the nerve.
 We understand now that is the mechanism that causes neuropathy to get worse.
 Patients with neuropathy that are older than 55 should have a peripheral vascular evaluation, because it may be contributing to their disease.
 Amputation below the knee could be a result of diabetes that leads to neuropathy.
 Many people with peripheral neuropathy or diabetes do not know about peripheral artery disease and miss the signs and symptoms, such as sores on legs, feet, or toes that don’t heal or numbness of weakness in the legs.

 What can be done if you believe you have PAD or neuropathy?

 If you have diabetes it is very important that you see a doctor regularly to help you monitor your health.
-If you start noticing that you are losing feeling in your legs or feet, or if you are are feeling pain in your legs or feet, you should ask your doctors if you could have neuropathy or peripheral artery disease.
+You should ask your doctors if you could have neuropathy or peripheral artery disease if you start noticing that you are losing feeling in your legs or feet, or if you are feeling pain in your legs or feet.
 If you or someone you know is experiencing these signs or symptoms, please schedule a consultation with Modern Vascular.
 Our expert team will help you determine what is causing your symptoms and provide you with guidance.